olumz1/GRM.Emmanuel/README.md

 Enter the query parameter.
 For instance 'ITunes 1st March 2012'

 ## How to run the test
-In visual studio, navigate to the 'RiskFirst.Microservices.Emmanuel.Test' project and expand.
+In visual studio, navigate to the 'GRM.Emmanuel.Test' project and expand.

 This project has a RecordTests file with 3 tests
 ```